adeeweller/adeeweller.github.io/_pages/teaching.md

   * Understanding Criminal Enforcement Wings
   * Digitizing Private Correspondence from the East India Company (1769-1773)

 ### Teaching Evaluations

+On average, my classes receive higher satisfaction scores than other Political Science classes, as well as Emory University courses at large.
 Below are a few anonymous reviews on my teaching:
 ​
 * "Adee was absolutely amazing.
 Could not sing her praises enough!!!
 She was always willing to help, super responsive via email + during class, and she made it clear that she really wanted us to learn/enjoy section."